A Christmas story for you…

 fathers, sons, grand-sons, nephews and uncles, (and grandpa of course)

-were dressed in black and white; absolutely every member of
+black and white; absolutely every member of

 the family without exception.
 When I think about it my heart melts.